exyi/coberec/docs/thesis/approaches.md

   We cannot simply look at the code to see why it does something unexpected.
   And the code being executed is hard to debug because it is too generic and not part of the project.
 * **Startup Performance**:
-  Reflection force runtime to load all metadata for types which impose additional startup costs.
+  Reflection forces runtime to load all metadata for types which impose additional startup costs.
 * **Throughput Performance**:
   Invoking methods via reflection is significantly slower than a standard invocation.
   For example, using reflection for serializing an object into JSON would be prohibitively expensive, while creating few instances of the services is probably fine.